lenzlee/weather-dashboard/README.md

 In this project, we were asked to build a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

+On page load, the current date displays at the top of the page.
+A user can enter a city in the search input box and when the search button is clicked, the application will query the Open Weather API and displays weather information + the 5 day forecast for the chosen city.

+Also on page load, buttons for the recent cities searched will display below the search form.
+The data is fetched from the data stored in the local storage.
+If no data is stored, nothing displays below the search form.

 ## References/Resources